Semitoric families: Introduction

+Here, by a slight abuse of language, we use \emph{time} to refer to the deformation parameter $t$, even though it is not associated with any dynamics.

 \begin{rmk} Notice that in a \family the underlying Hamiltonian $\S^1$\--manifold coming from the $\S^1$\--action generated by $J$ does not depend on $t$, so a semitoric family may be thought of as a smooth family of smooth functions $H_t$ on a fixed Hamiltonian $\S^1$\--manifold (note that not every such family $H_t$, $0 \leq t \leq 1$, will work).
-Compact semitoric systems are viewed as Hamiltonian $\S^1$\--manifolds by forgetting the other Hamiltonian in~\cite{HSS}. \end{rmk}
+Compact semitoric systems are viewed as Hamiltonian $\S^1$\--manifolds by forgetting the other Hamiltonian in~\cite{HSS}.
+The moduli space of semitoric systems, $\mathcal{M}_{\mathrm{ST}}$, was studied in~\cite{Pal17} and in particular endowed with a natural topology.
+A semitoric family can almost be thought of as a path in $\mathcal{M}_{\mathrm{ST}}$, except that the system is not semitoric at the degenerate times.
+Therefore, one can think of a semitoric family instead as a path in the closure of $\mathcal{M}_{\mathrm{ST}}$, which passes through the walls separating different connected components of $\mathcal{M}_{\mathrm{ST}}$. \end{rmk}

 One of the topics we study in this paper is listing the possible behaviors of such families at degenerate times.
-Among these possibilities, we are particularly interested in the scenario in which a single elliptic-elliptic point undergoes a Hamiltonian-Hopf bifurcation and becomes focus-focus after the degenerate time (case \ref{item:HHbif} in Section~\ref{sec:semitoricfam-degen}).
+Among these possibilities, we are particularly interested in the scenario in which a single elliptic-elliptic point undergoes a Hamiltonian-Hopf bifurcation and becomes focus-focus after a degenerate time (case \ref{item:HHbif} in Section~\ref{sec:semitoricfam-degen}).
 This motivates the following definition, where the notion of non-degenerate singular points and their classification is as reviewed in Section~\ref{sec:singularpoints}.

 \begin{dfn} A \emph{semitoric transition family} with \emph{transition point} $p \in M$ and \emph{transition times} $t^-,t^+\in (0,1)$, $t^-<t^+$, is a semitoric family $(M,\om,(J,H_t))$, $0\leq t \leq 1$, with degenerate times $t^-$ and $t^+$, such that \begin{itemize}[itemsep=0pt] \item for $t<t^-$ and $t>t^+$ the point $p$ is singular of elliptic-elliptic type, \item for $t^-<t<t^+$, the point $p$ is singular of focus-focus type, \item for $t=t^-$ and $t=t^+$ there are no degenerate singular points in $M\setminus\{p\}$, \item if $p$ is a maximum (respectively minimum) of $(H_0)_{|J^{-1}(J(p))}$ then $p$ is a minimum (respectively maximum) of $(H_1)_{|J^{-1}(J(p))}$. \end{itemize} If the number of focus-focus points of $(J,H_t)$ for $t \in (t^-,t^+)$ equals $k \geq 1$, we call it a \emph{semitoric $k$-transition family}. \end{dfn}